-- c. logic model (see Logic Model, page 20) - d. timeline or milestone chart (see Timeline, page 20) - e. résumés of all key personnel - f. job descriptions outlining roles and responsibilities for all key positions - g. letters of support or memoranda of understanding with juvenile justice or adult correctional agencies that oversee the reentry process for young fathers (younger than 25 years old) (see Letters of Support/Memoranda of Understanding, page 21) - h. evidence of nonprofit status, e.g., a copy of the tax exemption letter from the Internal Revenue Service, if applicable.
+- c.
+Logic model (see Logic Model, page 22). - d.
+Timeline or milestone chart (see Timeline, page 22).

+- e.
+Résumés of all key personnel. - f.
+Job descriptions outlining roles and responsibilities for all key positions. - g.
+Letters of support/memoranda of understanding from with juvenile justice or adult correctional agencies that oversee the reentry process for young fathers or mothers and any other partner organizations (see Letters of Support/Memoranda of Understanding, page 22). - h.
+Evidence of nonprofit status, e.g., a copy of the tax exemption letter from the Internal Revenue Service, if applicable. - i.
+Evidence of for-profit status, e.g., a copy of the articles of incorporation, if applicable.